wp-plugins/bepro-listings/readme.txt

 = How can I customize the style and layout? =

-You should alter the /css/bepro_listings.css file as needed and there are several php templates.
-Ultimately, the templates are little more than wordpress hooks so its easy to create your own.
+Our css is mostly contained to /css/bepro_listings.css.
+Its designed to be easily overridden by custom css that you create.
+Regarding the layout, the templates are little more than a set of wordpress hooks so its easy to create your own.

-= Can I add Markers to the Map? =
+= Can I add Markers to the Google Map? =

 Markers are generated by posts which match a search criteria.
 To have a marker on the map, you must have created a "BePro Listing".
 Marker icons can be changed with our BePro Listings Icons addon

-= What is the Map showing by default? =
+= What is the Google Map showing by default? =

 The latest X listings added to the system

-= How to make markers react on click instead of hover? =
+= How to make Google map markers react on click instead of hover? =

 [generate_map pop_up=1]

-= Why is the map not reacting to the listings table page change? =
+= Why is the google map not reacting to the listings table page change? =

 [generate_map paging=1]

 = Issues Generating Lat/Lng coordinates?  =

-Try changing the query type under map in the admin
+Try changing the query type under the "map" tab on the BePro Listings->options page in the admin

 = Is there support? =